International Relations MA

 A Master’s degree is awarded if you reach the necessary standard on the taught part of the course and submit a dissertation of the required standard.

-- Courses are designed and taught by world-renowned experts in politics, international relations, public policy and contemporary history.
+- Modules are designed and taught by world-renowned experts in politics, international relations, public policy and contemporary history.

 - The department has a distinctive concentration of expertise in the history of modern political thought.

 - Includes the option of 6-12 weeks professional practice: the opportunity for you to experience professional work-based activity in an organisation with an international dimension to its mission.